 Among the fog that covered the development of the entire event, the words of Don Pablo González Casanova were read first.
 He remembered many of the political differences that he always maintained with Luis Villoro.

 On one occasion he dared to say to him: “Do you agree, Luis?
-We have always had theoretical differences and discussions, but we always find ourselves in the same battle as now with the Zapatistas” to which Villoro responded: “The solution is not logical, but rather ethical.”
+We have always had theoretical differences and discussions, but we always find ourselves in the same battle as now with the Zapatistas,” to which Villoro responded: “The solution is not logical, but rather ethical.”

 González Casanova eulogized Villoro’s contribution to critical thought in his text sent for the homage, as Adolfo Gilly would do, upon a reading after an extensive speech in which he rescued extracts from his books and essays in which he brought up the domination and liberation of the peoples.

-It was Silvia Fernanda Navarro Solares, Villoro’s life-long compañera, who talked about the love and commitment the philosopher had to the Zapatista struggle and cause, for whom he dedicated much of his analysis of social and political theory.
+It was Silvia Fernanda Navarro Solares, Villoro’s life-long compañera, who talked about the love and commitment the philosopher had for the Zapatista struggle and cause, for whom he dedicated much of his analysis of social and political theory.

-Navarro said that she as much as Villoro were always assiduous visitors of the Zapatistas and their communities, so much so that he contributed resources for the construction of the Zapatista School in Oventik.
+Navarro said that she, as much as Villoro, were always assiduous visitors of the Zapatistas and their communities, so much so that he contributed resources for the construction of the Zapatista School in Oventik.